Azure/azure-openai-workshop/Examples/Zero_Shot_Lease_Extraction.md

 to be made quarterly in advance, except that the initial payment shall be for six months for the period of June 28 through December 27, 1997 (BDS$36,200) to the LANDLORD at 11 Parma Avenue, Ft.
 Overview Heights, St. James, Barbados.
 ```

+**Steps:**
+User Zero shot learning to:
+- [x] Provide natural language instruction task ("please extract these ~dozen pieces of information from the lease, e.g. Who is the landlord?
+What is the size of the property?
+And please return in the output in a clean json format.")
+- [x] Add the lease to the prompt
+- [x] Results!

 ### Output
 ```json
 {